matsengrp/phippery/docs/introduction.rst

 conjunction for the rapid exploration of PhIP-Seq data.

-Here we focus most heavily on the ``Nextflow`` pipeline as it provides a framework for creating, modeling, and computing statistics on a phip-seq dataset.
+Here we focus most heavily on the ``Nextflow`` pipeline as it provides a framework for creating, modeling, and computing statistics on a PhIP-Seq dataset.
 The pipeline's :ref:`inputs <sec_pipe_inputs>` are just two CSV files with only a single column requirement in each.
-The default workflow then performs all of the major steps in processing the raw data and obtaining a enrichment dataset (along with some other statistical goodies).
+The default workflow then performs all of the major steps in processing the raw data and obtaining an enrichment dataset (along with some other statistical goodies).
-The pipeline will output a pickle dump'd ``Xarray DataSet``, or optionally two common CSV formats
+The pipeline will output a pickle dump'd ``Xarray DataSet`` (ALEX COMMENT: unclear what this is), or optionally two common CSV formats
 (`tall & wide <https://medium.com/w2hds/wide-tall-data-formats-423331ab5991>`_)
 such that the user may query with their own favorite analysis tools.